Writing Bazel rules: moving logic to execution

 That pretty much wraps it up.
 Again, I tried to focus on the Bazel rule infrastructure here, so if you're looking for Go-specific details, check out the code in the builder directory.
 You can see some examples of these Go rules being used in //tests.

-To summarize, a good set of Bazel rules should do as much work in the execution phase as possible.
+To summarize, Bazel rules should do as much work in the execution phase as possible.
 The purpose of the analysis phase is to declare files and actions.
 Rules written in Starlark should do just that with minimal logic.
-If you notice rules declaring unnecessary files (e.g., internal temporary files) or unnecessary actions (e.g., multiple actions that always execute together), try to consolidate.
-Simplifying Starlark rules will speed up analysis and will leverage remote caching and execution.
+If you notice rules declaring unnecessary files (like internal temporary files) or unnecessary actions (like multiple actions that always execute together), try to consolidate.
+Simplifying Starlark rules will speed up analysis and will better leverage parallelism with remote caching and execution.